-Alison Tweed, Director
+Alison Tweed, Chief Executive

 As Director, Alison leads the charity, working closely with the Board of Trustees which is chaired by Lord Boateng.
 Alison is responsible for the organisation’s strategy and development, finances, policy framework and governance as well as the charity’s relationships with all its donors, supporters and library partners.
 Alison worked for 25 years in publishing materials for developing world markets and has extensive knowledge of the African education sector.